freeCodeCamp/freeCodeCamp/guide/english/algorithms/index.md

 ### Efficiency

 Algorithms are most commonly judged by their efficiency and the amount of computing resources they require to complete their task.
 A common way to evaluate an algorithm is to look at its time complexity.
 This shows how the running time of the algorithm grows as the input size grows.
-Since the algorithms today, have to be operate on large data inputs, it is essential for our algorithms to have a reasonably fast running time .
+Since the algorithms today, have to operate on large data inputs, it is essential for our algorithms to have a reasonably fast running time.

 ### Sorting Algorithms